 - Level of Protection – Of course, you want the highest level of protection available when it comes to your home.
-However, sometimes budgets are restricting.
+However, sometimes budgets are restricted.

 - Time & Ease of Deployment – While plywood requires a great deal of time and notice to deploy before a storm, and impact glass requires zero time or effort to deploy – automated solutions require a simple flip of a switch.
-Click here to read our blog about upgrading your home with roll down screens for lanais.
+Our blog about upgrading your home with roll-down screens for lanais is great information.

 Below, we explain these two forms of automated hurricane protection in further detail.

 Retractable hurricane screens operate on a motor, which means deployment is as easy as flipping a switch.
 The screens are designed to fit wherever protection is required, whether that be a door, window, or large lanai opening.
 The time and energy needed to deploy this system are minimal.

 This means you won’t need more than a moment’s notice of a storm to ensure your home is protected.
 These screens are so discrete and easy to deploy, you may even opt to utilize them to keep mosquitos out of your porch if you’d like to enjoy a meal or game of cards outside at night.

 The screen design allows light in and a view out if the power fails and isn’t visible unless deployed, making it an aesthetically pleasing and highly-functional solution.
 While these may be more expensive than other solutions, the time, effort, level of protection, and potential insurance savings may make this form of hurricane protection a worthy investment for your home.